 The village of Agios Ioannis, located on the southern side of the Greek island of Crete, dates back to the 15th century.
 In the 1950’s, when irrigation systems brought fresh water from the mountains to the coast, the village became largely uninhabited and many of the stone and mud structures fell into ruin.
-The Mudhouse is one of the few renovated structures to utilize traditional Cretan construction methods, as it's walls are made of silt and stone.
+The Mudhouse is one of the few renovated structures to utilize traditional Cretan construction methods.

 Agios Ioannis is 9km from the coast, up a twisting mountain road, and at 500m above sea level boasts an impressive view of the Libyan sea.
 To the east the road leads to the village of Schinokapsala and crosses Pshiro hamlet, with a natural spring that feeds into the largest waterfall on the island and the only pine tree forest on Crete.
 The western road passes through goat grazing lands and olive tree orchards, over the Thripti mountains where it is possible at the narrowest span to see both the East and West coastlines of Crete.
 The climate of Crete in June and July can be quite warm, with temperatures reaching 40 degrees Celsius (around 100 degrees Fahrenheit).
 Nights may be very cool in comparison, requiring a jacket or sweater and long pants.